-Only calculate the taxable profit or loss for 2022 to 2023 once, even if you're providing details from more than one set of accounts for this year.
+Only calculate the taxable profit or loss for 2023 to 2024 once, even if you're providing details from more than one set of accounts for this year.
 Use the 'Adjustments to arrive at taxable profit or loss' section in the set of 'Trust and Estate Trade' pages for the most recent set of accounts.

-Enter the dates the basis period for 2022 to 2023 starts and ends in boxes 1.74 and 1.75.
+Enter the dates the basis period for 2023 to 2024 starts and ends in boxes 1.74 and 1.75.
 The basis period is explained on page TTN3 of these notes.
+HS222 'How to calculate your taxable profit' will also help determine your basis period for the 2023 to 2024 tax year.